BreadcrumbIsTaken/BreadVibesMC/README.md

 ### Note:

 This server and it's code is nowhere near production ready, as it has many things still needed to be implemented and created.
-There is very little fallbacks and there could be some cases in that tge code will break and throw an error when trying to use them if a certain case occurs.
+There is very little fallbacks and there could be some cases in that the code could break and throw an error when trying to use them if a certain case occurs.
 This code is not intended for release and will most likely never be so.
 This repository exists as a way to show others what Denizen is and how ***I*** would implement things like games.

 ![](https://camo.githubusercontent.com/ed26a15bb41f4cc6064ed9d557f3646d730835eba6291865796160f3dda80302/68747470733a2f2f6d656469612e646973636f72646170702e6e65742f6174746163686d656e74732f3538343733383731333833383431393936382f3932383035363033393832323231333138302f627265616476696265736d635f696e5f616c6c5f6974735f676c6f72795f6f6d672e706e673f77696474683d31313933266865696768743d363731)